catena-labs/ack-lab-sdk/examples/paywall/app/api/images/generate/README.md

 **Why we do this:**

-- `sdk.verifyPaymentReceipt()` cryptographically validates the receipt hasn't been tampered with
+- `agent.verifyPaymentReceipt()` cryptographically validates the receipt hasn't been tampered with
 - It extracts the `paymentRequestId` that links back to the original purchase
 - Invalid receipts are rejected immediately, preventing unauthorized access